This smooth, warmly spiced maple pumpkin pie is rich with heavy cream and is sweetened just with pure maple syrup. It's perfect for Thanksgiving.

 - In a large bowl, whisk together the pumpkin, cream, eggs, maple syrup, spices, and salt.
 Pour the filling into the pie crust.

 - Carefully place the pie in the oven on the hot baking sheet and bake for 15 minutes.
+(If you prefer to blind-bake your pie crust, you can skip this step and cook the pie at 350℉ on the middle rack in the oven for about 1 hour in the blind-baked crust.)
 Then turn down the heat to 350℉ and continue baking the pie for another 35-40 minutes, until the filling has set.

 - Remove the pie from the oven and let cool to room temperature before serving.